gilith/factor/README.md

 The [factor package][] is a [Haskell][] library for factoring integers and polynomials, implementing the following algorithms:

-- [Number field sieve][] for factoring arbitrary integers
+- [Number field sieve](doc/nfs-example.txt) for factoring arbitrary integers
-- [Elliptic curve method][] for finding "small" factors of integers
+- [Elliptic curve method](doc/ecm-example.txt) for finding "small" factors of integers
-- Miller-Rabin probabilistic primality test
+- Miller-Rabin probabilistic primality test for integers
 - Berlekamp-Zassenhaus algorithm for factoring integer polynomials
-- Berlekamp algorithm for factoring polynomials over GF(p), for a small prime p
+- Berlekamp algorithm for factoring polynomials over GF(p) (for small primes p)
-- Cantor–Zassenhaus algorithm for factoring polynomials over GF(p), for an arbitrary odd prime p
+- Cantor–Zassenhaus algorithm for factoring polynomials over GF(p) (for arbitrary odd primes p)

-This software is released under the [MIT License][].
+This software is released under the [MIT License](LICENSE).

 Install
 -------